AdobeDocs/experience-manager-64.en/help/sites-administering/configure-rich-text-editor-plug-ins.md

         * **Name** `cellStyles`
         * **Type** `cq:WidgetCollection`

-1. Create a new node (under the `tableStyles` or `cellStyles` node as appropriate) to represent an individual style:
+1. Create a new node (under the `table-styles` or `cellStyles` node as appropriate) to represent an individual style:

     * **Name** you can specify the name, but it should reflect the style.
     * **Type** `nt:unstructured`